leon4rd/test/README.md

-## What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+## How come the stadium got hot after the game?
+Because all of the fans left.